selectize/selectize.js/docs/usage.md

 	<tr>
 		<td valign="top"><code>render</code></td>
 		<td valign="top">
 			Custom rendering functions.
-Each function should accept two arguments: "data" and "escape" and return HTML (string) with a single root element.
+Each function should accept two
+			arguments: "data" and "escape" and return HTML (string or DOM element) with a single root element.
 			The "escape" argument is a function that takes a string and escapes all special HTML characters.
 			This is very important to use to prevent XSS vulnerabilities.
             <table width="100%">